 You will develop your knowledge of internet-connected computer systems, from hardware to online safety.
 You will take-away engaging ways to use computers and software effectively, supporting other areas of curriculum learning.
 Combining popular and accessible tools, you will develop the skills and ideas to support creative projects produced by your children.
 You'll also discover age-appropriate data collection, analysis and sharing methods and projects.

-Teaching and leading key stage 1 computing - module 1
+Teaching key stage 1 computing - module 1

-Teaching and leading key stage 1 computing - module 2
+Teaching key stage 1 computing - module 2

 This course is delivered as part of the National Centre for Computing Education.

 Who is it for?

 Primary computing coordinators looking to develop their own teaching and that of their colleagues.

 Any primary teacher or senior leader interested in teaching computing.

 01 What is computing?
 Understand the aims of the key stage 1 computing National Curriculum.
 Consider the range of modern computing devices and the terminology that applies to the subject.
 Explore some effective teaching approaches.